Radiologists (to-be) who would like to become more confident on reporting prostate MRI will find the fellowship useful.

 - Upgrade your knowledge by immersion in a learning environment without distraction of daily practice to read prostate MRI and whole body MRI

-- Become familiar and feel confident with basic and early advanced MRI of prostate cancer as encountered in daily practice
+- Become familiar and feel confident with intermediate and early advanced MRI of prostate cancer as encountered in daily practice

 - Discriminate common variants from pathology to avoid pitfalls

 - Learn to construct an adequate report through structured reporting

 Programme will include